kyverno/website/content/en/docs/Writing policies/generate.md

 ## Generate for Existing resources

 Use of a `generate` rule is common when creating net new resources from the point after which the policy was created.
-For example, a Kyverno `generate` policy is created so that all future namespaces can receive a standard set of Kubernetes resources.
-However, it is also possible to generate resources into **existing** resources, namely the Namespace construct.
-This can be extremely useful when deploying Kyverno to an existing cluster in use where you wish policy to apply retroactively.
+For example, a Kyverno `generate` policy is created so that all future Namespaces can receive a standard set of Kubernetes resources.
+However, it is also possible to generate resources based on **existing** resources.
+This can be extremely useful especially for Namespaces when deploying Kyverno to an existing cluster in use where you wish policy to apply retroactively.

-With Kyverno 1.7, Kyverno supports the generate for existing resources.
+Kyverno supports generation for existing resources.
 Generate existing policies are applied in the background which creates target resources based on the match statement within the policy.
 They may also optionally be configured to apply upon updates to the policy itself.
+By defining the `spec.generateExistingOnPolicyUpdate` set to `true`, a generate rule will take effect for existing resources which have the same match characteristics.

-### Examples
+### Generate Existing Examples

 By default, policy will not be applied on existing trigger resources when it is installed.
 This behavior can be configured via `generateExistingOnPolicyUpdate` attribute.
 Only if you set `generateExistingOnPolicyUpdate` to `true` will Kyverno generate the target resource in existing triggers on policy CREATE and UPDATE events.